Where do you start when you want to learn to play guitar?

 Songs like “You’re beautiful” by James Blunt, “With or without you” by U2 and “She will be loved” by Maroon 5 can all be played with just these 4 chords.
 Not all of these songs are originally in the key of G but you could easily fix that with the help of a capo and play it in the appropriate key.

 The open chords are also the starting point and components for the more advanced chords that follow like barre chords.
 All barre chords are derived from open chords.
 But that is for another post.

-For now check out and learn these 8 treasures to build your most important chord vocabulary:
+For now check out the 8 chord diagrams below.
+Learn the chords thoroughly and memorise them to build your most important chord vocabulary:

 The numbers on the dots in the chord diagrams above indicate the finger positioning:

 1 = index finger, 2 = middle finger, 3 = ring finger, 4 = pinky

 The best way to learn these chords is to apply them to songs to get you all fired up.
 Start with three chord songs to begin with and later when you feel more comfortable playing and switching between chords you can try some four chord songs.

 Here are some pointers to focus on when practicing chords:

 – Press the strings with the very tips of your fingers.